vutran/wonders/README.md

 import Wonders from 'wonders';

+// can handle flags
 const echo = (args, options) => {
     return 'Echo: ' + options.message;
 }

-const deploy = () => {
+// can return a Promise that resolves the output const deploy = () => {
     return new Promise((resolve) => {
         // perform async tasks...